SteveMarshall/stevemarshall.github.io/_posts/2007-11-02-perfection.md

 > <footer><cite>Antoine de Saint Exupéry, 'Terre des Hommes' (1939)</cite></footer>

 This sentiment is just as true for markup, style, and behaviour on the web.
-The trick, though, is to find the optimal balance between the four.
+The trick, though, is to find the optimal balance between the three.

 ## Markup